Graygzou/graygzou.github.io/jekyll/_includes/projects-content/spida-phobia-content.markdown

 Finally, we still managed to create an application that can be a first step to fight against arachnophobia.
 As an example, 2 developers of the team did not like spiders so much before doing the application.
 It was sometimes painful to test the application with huge spiders.
-But by doing the whole application levels per levels both found it easier to do.
+But, by doing the whole application levels per levels, the 2 members found it easier to complete.